codeddave/uome/README.md

-A web application that help you keep track of clients that owe you money.
+A web application that helps you keep track of clients that owe you money.